oicr-gsi/delly/README.md

 ## Overview
+Copy Number Variation pipeline is being replaced by a set of stand-alone tool-specific worklfows and Deciders, so the elements of CNV pipeline are described elsewhere.

-Delly workflow produces a set of vcf files with different types of structural variant calls: Translocation, Deletion, Inversion and Duplications
+Delly2 workflow produces a set of vcf files with different types of structural variant calls: Translocation, Deletion, Inversion and Duplications
 It uses .bam files as input.
 The below graph describes the process:

 ![delly flowchart](workflow-structural-variation/docs/delly-wf.png)

 ## Preprocessing

 The expected inputs for the DELLY tool are library-level BAMs with distinct insert size and median.
 In most cases, this means that the BAM files will not need to be merged prior to processing.
-However, the DELLY website recommends the removal of non-unique, multi-mapped reads and marking duplicate reads.
-We may also have to realign around indels and perform base recalibration.
+However, the DELLY website recommends marking duplicate reads.
+We may also [optionally] realign around indels and perform base recalibration.

 ### Mark duplicates